Feeling Lonely in a Relationship

 Feeling lonely in a marriage or a long-term relationship is more common than you might expect.
 And it’s not an indication that you chose the wrong partner, or that some supernatural “spark” has gone out and can’t ever be reignited.
 It’s simply what happens to everything we create, without proactive intervention: dust settles on the shelf, weeds overtake the garden, and our strong connections to each other slowly wither away.

 Loneliness happens when we don’t have as much felt love and connection as we would like to have.
 It’s a pain signal that our brains emit, letting us know that we have emotional needs that are not being met.
-When we’re feeling lonely in a relationship, it doesn’t mean we’re with the wrong person, or that our relationship has died and can’t be revived.
-It simply means we need to find a way to connect more deeply with our partner.
+If you feel lonely in a relationship, it doesn’t mean you’re with the wrong person, or that your relationship has died and can’t be revived.
+It simply means you need to find a way to connect more deeply with your partner.

 Reasons for Being Lonely in a Relationship

-Most often, feeling lonely in a relationship is a sign that you and your partner are not having a real emotional exchange.
+Most often, feeling sad and lonely in a relationship is a sign that you and your partner are not having a deep, intimate emotional exchange.
 You might be having daily conversations about relatively superficial topics, but rarely sharing your deeper feelings with each other.

 When you aren’t having a real emotional exchange with your partner, you feel unheard and unseen.
 And since your partner is the person you’re counting on more than anyone else to see you and hear you, going without that emotional intimacy will leave you feeling incredibly lonely.